fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 A significant challenge in scientific NLP is the scarcity of labeled data.
 To address class imbalance and increase the robustness of our classifier, we implemented a Semi-Synthetic Data Augmentation pipeline:

 1. Seed Selection: We started with the 560 sentences from the training and validation sets.
-2. Prompt Engineering: We utilized Sonnet 3.0 to generate synthetic variations of minority classes (e.g., Extension or Limitation).
+2. Prompt Engineering: We utilized Sonnet 3.0 to generate synthetic variations of the 7 categories (e.g., Extension or Limitation).
 3. Quality Control: Synthetic sentences were filtered for linguistic coherence to ensure they maintained the technical tone of actual literature reviews.
 4. Final Dataset: The resulting Sci-Sentence Augmented dataset contains 2,240 sentences, significantly improving the F1-scores of encoder fine-tuned models.